Doctor Aphra: Other appearances

-Aphra co-creator Heather Antos has expressed interest in a crossover series between Aphra and Gwen Poole (another Marvel character she had co-created for The Unbelievable Gwenpool), depicting the duo as being best friends, commissioning fan art of the characters together.
+In May 2017, Heather Antos, a co-creator of Aphra, expressed interest in a crossover series between Aphra and Gwen Poole, a Marvel character she had co-created for The Unbelievable Gwenpool.
+She depicted the duo as being best friends, with some fans sharing fanart of the two together, and she commissioned fan art of the characters together, which she later shared it on social media in July 2021.